 - Lesson files available in the learning-data-science GitHub repository.

-- Blog posts and new files for each lesson released every 2 weeks or so
+- Blog posts and new files for each lesson released once a month

 - Each lesson will cover a topic in data science, with instructions on how to use the lesson files from the learning-data-science repository